 ACL G3 vessels drydocked and performed extraordinary refurbishments in accordance with Lloyd's Registry's (SLEP) Ship Life Extension Program securing a classification rating consistent with vessels having an age of between five and ten years.
 Licensed ATLAS, ACL's computer system to an industry shipping Line.

 Released I-ATLAS, ACL's NET based version of ATLAS.
 Purchased Eurostar Barcelona for charter to parent company Grimaldi Group.
 Concluded a long term contract agreement with the Port of Liverpool.

 Direct Service to West Africa commenced.
 Purchased Grande Detroit, Grande Sicilia for long term charter to Grimaldi Group.
 Transfers New York RORO port operations from Maher Terminal to FAPS Terminal.
 Launched "TACS" Terminal Handling & Accounting System.

 ACL sells Eurostar Barcelona.
 ACL purchased Grande Benelux and Grande Atlantico vessels for long term charter to Grimaldi Group.
 ACL purchases a new headquarters building in Westfield, NJ.
 New regulations enacted in Brussels totally eliminates conference system in October.
-Project study commences on G-4 (fourth generation) RORO/Containerships and IMA of Denmark completes the new ACL CONRO design for ACL.
+Project study commences on G-4 (fourth generation) RORO/Containerships.